WCSim/WCSim/doc/README_WCTE.txt

 ## Readme for WCTE version of WCSim with multiple geometries ##
 ###############################################################

-You can control the version of geometry in nuPRISMBeamTest.mac.
+You can control the version of geometry in WCTE.mac.

 nuPRISMBeamTest_16cShort_mPMT is the most up to date version of the detector 16cShort = 16 columns 4 rows with dimensions from CAD